StHowling/sthowling.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I will join Prof. [Yi Ding](https://y-ding.github.io/)'s group and become a PhD student at Purdue University in August 2024.
+I am currently a member of Prof. [Yi Ding](https://y-ding.github.io/)'s STYLE group.
+I became a PhD student at Purdue University in August 2024.
 I obtained my Master's degree in Electronic and Information Engineering in the Computer Science and Engineering Department at Shanghai Jiao Tong University in March 2024, advised by Prof. [Xiaofeng Gao](https://www.cs.sjtu.edu.cn/~gao-xf/) at [Advanced Network Laboratory (ANL)](https://anl.sjtu.edu.cn/).
 I obtained my Bachelor's degree of Computer Science also at SJTU in 2021, co-advised by Prof. Xiaofeng Gao and Prof., IEEE Fellow [Guihai Chen](https://www.cs.sjtu.edu.cn/en/PeopleDetail.aspx?id=180).

-My research interest focuses on Data Mining and Applied Machine Learning, especially for real-world applications, e.g., AI for Systems and Recommender Systems.
-My recent two projects aim at optimizing system efficiency and business operation of public cloud computing platforms via algorithms and big data toachieve better user experience and earn more profit economically.
+My research interest focuses on Suistainability of Computing, e.g., Carbon-Efficient Data Center Operation and LLM Serving.
+I used to work on Data Mining and Recommender Systems during my Master's and Bachelor's study.
+Two representative projects aimed at optimizing system efficiency and business operation of public cloud computing platforms via algorithms and big data toachieve better user experience and earn more profit economically.

 <!-- ~~Broadly, I am also interested in the robustness (e.g., learning with rare categories and Out-of-Distribution samples in real-world data) and fairness of ML and AI methods, as well as their implications on the economy and society.
 If possible, I'd also like to explore the application of LLM and data augmentation methods on tabular data that dominate the data mining problems.~~ -->